brain-products/bvrf_reader/README.md

 - Importing fiducials and anatomical coordinates is not supported currently
 - Create post processing function to re-evaluete the sensors data given a new set of coefficients.
-- Handling of assignation of common sensors in multiple participant reconrdings is not addressed.

 ## License
 MIT